Discussion of Nature’s Design Solutions in Tintinnids: Masters of Microzooplankton Survival

 Where q1 and q2 represent the charge on each molecule, k is a constant, and r is the distance between the two molecules.

 Electromagnetic forces between polymers are part of the reason why the lorica is so strong.
 However, geometry also plays a role in the strength of the lorica.
-When a certain species (Eutintinnus angustatus) was analyzed with Fast (FFT), more was discovered about the structure of their shell.
+When a certain species (Eutintinnus angustatus) was analyzed with Fast Fourier Transform (FFT), more was discovered about the structure of their shell.
 A fast Fourier transform is an algorithm that computes a discrete Fourier transform, which is a mathematical function of frequency.
 In this case, it is used in the context of spectroscopy; using certain atoms’ unique spectra to learn more about the composition of the shell.
 Zoomed in at 200-400 nm, a crystal lattice on the surface of the lorica became clear (Figure 3).
 With increased magnification, a hexagonal was discovered; the lattice had a periodicity of 23.7 nm (the minimum distance at which the lattice repeats itself) and a hexagonal unit cell size of 27.4 nm (Dolan, 2012).
 For reference, the cilia of tintinnids range from 20-200 micrometers; this is to say that the units that make up their “homes” are hundreds of times smaller than the actual organism inhabiting it.
 This tiny hexagon pattern allows for a more structurally sound and protective home for the ciliate; this is because hexagons are made of triangles which are a strong shape due to their ability to distribute weight evenly and their low density.

 Fig. 3.
 Transmission electron micrograph of the surface of Eutintinnus angustatus’ lorica (Agatha, 2012).